Parent Portal Updates:

 3. Students are prohibited from using, activating or displaying personal electronic devices during instructional programs that extend beyond the school day.

-Students who violate this policy will have their cell phone taken and stored in the main office.
+Students who violate this policy will have their cell phones taken and stored in the main office.
 The cell phone will have to be picked up in the main office by a parent.

 Anne Areundel County Public Schools is not responsible for the loss, theft, damage or destruction of any personal electronic device.